 Transfers made to the externally restricted endowment fund are in accordance with the Endowment Funds Expenditure Policy and includes realized capital gains on certain endowments.
-During the year, endowment transfers of \$6,541,003, including \$432,324 in amounts that were determined to be unrestricted and having been previously classified as externally restricted, were made to the Sgiing.ala fund.
+During 2022, endowment transfers of \$6,541,003 including \$432,324 in amounts that were determined to be unrestricted and having been previously classified as externally restricted, were made to the Sgiing.ala fund.
 Additionally, \$805,662 from the internally restricted endowment fund were transferred to strategic investments.
+There were no endowment transfers during the year.